Lightstreamer/Lightstreamer-example-StockList-client-dojo/README.md

 Before you can run the demo some dependencies need to be solved:

 -  Get the lightstreamer_namespace.js file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download)
-   and put it in the js folder of the demo.
+   and put it in the src folder of the demo.
 Alternatively you can build a lightstreamer_namespace.js file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_0_Colosseo_20120803/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
    In that case be sure to include the LightstreamerClient, Subscription and StatusWidget modules and to use the "AMD with namespaced names" version.
--  Download [the Dojo Toolkit](http://download.dojotoolkit.org) and copy the dojox folder from the package to the js folder of the demo.
+-  Download [the Dojo Toolkit](http://download.dojotoolkit.org) and copy the dojox folder from the package to the src folder of the demo.
 The demo requires the Dojo Toolkit v.1.8 or higher.
--  Using the [CommonJS Package Manager](https://github.com/kriszyp/cpm) install dgrid, dijit and lightstreamer-store in the js folder;
+-  Using the [CommonJS Package Manager](https://github.com/kriszyp/cpm) install dgrid, dijit and lightstreamer-store in the src folder;
    dependencies for these packages will be automatically resolved by the cpm process:
         cpm install dgrid
         cpm install dijit